18Tarikjett/PythonWebApplicationProjectVersion2/cdk/README.md

-# CDK Project for Building and Deploying Petclinic App
+# CDK Project for Building and Deploying PythonWebApplicationProject App

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 Context variable for `app-name` is configured in this file.